LOVE, MARRIAGE, AND FAMILY

 Mystery and a kind of mysticism surround love.
 Why do people fall in love?
 The heart is the seat of the emotions, one of the three spiritual centers of the person, along with the intellect and the will.
 It was the French writer Blaise Pascal in his Pensées who said "Le coeur a ses raisons que la raison ne connait point" - "the heart has its reasons of which the mind knows nothing."
 The higher emotions, such as love, joy, sorrow, or contrition, cannot be willed, but suddenly well up in a person, and pervade his whole being.

 God is important to your love relationship!
 Love of God grows as you mature in life.
 We become grateful for all his gifts, such as the beauty of creation and our family.
 And we become especially grateful for his forgiveness when we fall.
 His gifts to us are so plentiful that it is only just that we love him.
 We begin to appreciate that "God is love!"
 (1 John 4:8).
 He is a wonderful example of love, because His love is unconditional.
-We find that if we live in harmony with God and nature, we are the happiest.
+We are the happiest when we are living in harmony with God and nature.
 Someone who loves God will strive to be good, honest, and faithful, and develop all the values necessary to sustain a love relationship through the years.
 Loving God means you are both trying to live His way and that you are being fair and true to each other.

 Love gives one a sense of immortality.
 The existentialist Kierkegaard described love as uniting the temporal with the eternal.
 This is best understood when you lose someone you love, such as your mother or father.
 Even though your loved one has died and is no longer with you on earth, your love lives on for the one you cherish.